rkd006/Carbonate-Chemistry-Model/README.md

 * [Authors](#authors)

 ## Relevant Information and Equations
-In most natural systems, acid buffering capacity is predominately made up by the carbonate system, which consistes of four species - dissolved carbon dioxide, carbonic acid, bicarbonate and carbonate.
+In most natural systems, acid buffering capacity is predominately made up by the carbonate system, which consists of four species - dissolved carbon dioxide, carbonic acid, bicarbonate and carbonate.
 Carbonic acid exists in only very small quantities and to simplify we define it as follows:

 <img src="images/eq1.PNG" width = 250>